27th October, 2020

 ‘Neither Confirm Nor Deny was an enjoyable challenge from a sound design point of view, to keep the audio true to the sounds of the Cold War era, and combine drama reconstruction and documentary.’ - Andy Coles, Sound Supervisor

-We are delighted to share that the documentary Neither Confirm Nor Deny will have its world premiere at the DOC NYC film festival in November this year.
+Neither Confirm Nor Deny had its world premiere at the DOC NYC film festival in November this year.
 US Sales Agent Submarine is selling the film.